syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ## Show/Hide columns using method

 It is possible to toggle the visibility of the columns using the [`hideColumn`](/api/js/ejtreegrid#methods:hidecolumn "hideColumn") and [`showColumn`](/api/js/ejtreegrid#methods:showcolumn "showColumn") methods.
-The column's header text should be passed as the method parameter which is to be hidden.
+The column's header text should be passed as the method parameter which is to be shown/hidden.

 {% highlight CSHTML %}